sendgrid/docs/README.markdown

-#Submit all pull requests to the develop branch

-The develop branch is now continuously deployed to a preview site.
-[View dev site](http://sg-docs.s3-website-us-east-1.amazonaws.com/)

 # SendGrid Documentation

 This site is based on Octopress, which is in turn based on Jekyll, with a dash of Twitter Bootstrap added.

+The develop branch is continuously deployed to a preview site.
+[View dev site](http://sg-docs.s3-website-us-east-1.amazonaws.com/)

+_Please_, feel free to make any contributions you feel will make SendGrid Documentation better.

+# Submit all pull requests to the develop branch

 ## Setup